Full-wave modeling of the O-X mode conversion in the Pegasus Toroidal Experiment: The full-wave code IPF-FDMC

 \section{The full-wave code IPF-FDMC}

 From Fig.~\ref{fig:1D_density_profiles}b, it can be deduced that, in {\sc Pegasus}, the density gradient length scale $L_n$, normalized to the vacuum wavelength, can become as small as $k_0L_n\approx2$ in the mode conversion region.
 For these steep profiles, with respect to the wavelength of the injected microwave, the geometric optics assumptions are not valid.
 It is therefore not possible to estimate the O--X--B mode conversion efficiency by analytic formulas~\cite{Preinhaelter_1973,Weitzner_1979,Mjolhus_1983} based on the validity of these assumptions.
+In a number of recent theoretical papers~\cite{Gospodchikov_2008,Weitzner_2004,Popov_2011} the O--X conversion has been investigated using a reduced system of wave equations in the vicinity of the conversion region coupled to a geometrical optics description in the rest of the plasma.
+Since in our case the validity of the geometrical optics assumptions breaks down as soon as the injected beam reaches the plasma, these models can also not be applied here.
 Hence, a full-wave description is necessary to model the mode conversion process.
 The code IPF-FDMC provides such a modeling.

 In this section, the conversion process that results in the generation of an EBW is briefly described followed by a description of the full-wave code IPF-FDMC.
 Results of modeling the mode conversion process in {\sc Pegasus} are described in sections~\ref{s:fullwave_1D} and \ref{s:fullwave_2D}.